-Record at the end of the article submission the contribution of each of authors and contributors.
-Use the options: a.
-Active participation in the discussion of results; or b.
-Review and approval of the final version of the paper.
+Register at the end of the article submission the contribution CRediT of each of authors and contributors.
+See the template file.

 Article submissions that not use the journal template will be declined.
 Articles that do not use a conceptual basis reinforced by articles published in journals or do not present an original theme and of broader interest to world researchers, will be rejected by the editors.